upendrabhattarai/test/docs/pipelines.md

 - Create an user here: https://cloud.seqera.io/login
 - Ask Platform team to add you to HCBC workspace
 - Transfer data to HCBC S3: Ask Alex/Lorena.
-Files will be at our S3 bucket `input/rawdata` folder
+Files will be at our S3 bucket `input/pipelineName_PI_hbcNNNNNN` folder

+### RNAseq

 - Prepare the CSV file according this [instructions](https://nf-co.re/rnaseq/3.14.0/docs/usage#multiple-runs-of-the-same-sample).
 File should look like this:

 ```csv